I discorsi

-I discorsi is an album by Italian singer Mina, issued in 1969.
+I discorsi is a studio album by Italian singer Mina, released in 1969 by PDU and distributed by EMI Italiana.

 This album is almost identical to previous Le più belle canzoni italiane interpretate da Mina, published the year before and given as a present to readers of some Italian magazines of Rusconi Group.
 In this album, the tracks "E se domani" and "La musica è finita" were replaced by the songs "I discorsi" and "La canzone di Marinella".